 Money is used as a medium of exchange, which facilitates trade.
 Trading allows an economy to benefit from the division of labor, where each worker works on a specific task.

 A division of labor greatly improves productivity.
-Since individuals differ considerably in their abilities, a division of labor allows people to specialize in what they do best, instead of having to produce everything that they need to survive.
+Since individuals differ considerably in their abilities, a division of labor allows people to specialize in what they do best, instead of having to produce everything they need to survive.
 Furthermore, doing the same thing every day improves their skills.

 Specialization also saves time because workers can use the best tools to do their specific job, they can stay focused at the task on hand, and they can stay in one location.
 No time is wasted going from one task to another.

 Factors of production — especially land, climate, and mineral resources — vary geographically in quantity, ease of access, pricing, and quality.
 Therefore, as is true for businesses and individuals, economies work best that specialize in the production of those goods and services for which it has a comparative advantage.
 For instance, different agricultural products can be grown with differing levels of efficiencies throughout the world, since different crops require different climates, rainfall, and different types of soil.
 So if farms in one country must use irrigation to produces crops, then they will be at a serious disadvantage in the international agricultural market to farms in countries where adequate rainfall eliminates the need for irrigation.